jorgegabrielti/linux-essentials/topic-1.2.md

 >[**NOTE**]
 >
 > This commands need to root privileges to work.
+For this reason, the 'sudo' command is ahead.

 ```bash
 sudo apt-get install -y package_name